richardeschloss/nuxt-socket-io/README.md

 - Support for dynamic APIs using the KISS API format
 - Support for the IO config in the new Nuxt runtime config (for Nuxt versions >= 2.13)

+# Important update

+* v1.1.14+ uses socket.io 3.x.
+You may find the migration [here](https://socket.io/docs/v3/migrating-from-2-x-to-3-0/index.html)
+* v1.1.13 uses socket.io 2.x .
+Clamp the version to 1.1.13 if not ready to update.

 # Setup

 1. Add `nuxt-socket-io` dependency to your project